 - I wrote an article about my experience with the Behringer UMC204HD.
 You can read it if you like.

 - Audio Mixer – An Audio Mixer is a hardware solution for multiple audio signals being added to a device.
 It has a built-in Audio Interface, and advanced dials and knobs to dial in your signal before it ever reaches your PC.

-Studio Condenser mics, widely considered to be the “best overall” audio quality
+Studio Condenser mics, considered to be the “best overall”

 Studio Condenser microphones are widely considered to be the best mic type overall due to the audio quality of the microphones, and this is absolutely true.
 However, these kinds of microphones are exceptionally sensitive devices and are ill-suited for noisy or untreated environments.